-I'm French, bilingual (hablo un poco de español tambien) and hold a Video Game Director Bachelor's Degree from SupinfoGame, a renown French Game Design school.
-During my 10 years at Ubisoft, I have worked in 4 different studios (France, Canada, India and the United States).
-I have been in California since 2011.
+I'm French, bilingual (hablo un poco de español tambien) and hold a Video game Director Bachelor's Degree from SupinfoGame, Top European video game school.

 My taste in gaming is as eclectic as the games I've worked on.
 The ones I like the most are those with simple mechanics supported by original narrative as well as a coherent stylistic approach.

 - Journey was the first game to make me say "wow" out loud, the immersion (seamless multiplayer) and poetic experience still resonates today.

 - Machinarum made me believe in the idea that beautifully crafted environments and universe could create memorable and smart adventure puzzle games (I also feel that way about Lumino City, The Room, Valiant Hearts or Gorogoa).

 - Papers Please is just a brilliant homage to retro gaming visuals in addition to feeling very modern in its design.
 Return of The Obra Dinn from the same designer but much more ambitious, is going to be even more remarkable without a doubt.

 - Shadow of the Colossus (I've only waited 10 years for The Last Guardian) is so epic, nothing can really compare to flying on a Colossus that you are hanging onto with your bare hands and trying to kill it with a sword, well except maybe when I play Call of Duty or Uncharted.